mikael-ros/minecraft-on-marp/readme.md

-# Minecraft on Marp!
+# 🪵 Minecraft on Marp!
 **A yanky theme that uses Minecraft assets to create an accurate Minecraft experience.**

-Originally made for a Minecraft presentation I held in a networking course, where I measured the network usage of Minecraft.
-See [this repo](https://github.com/mikael-ros/wiresharkR) for some more tools I used to make graphs!
+Originally made for a Minecraft presentation I held in a networking course, where me and my project partners measured, analyzed, and presented the network usage of Minecraft.
+This presentation template is a work completely of my own, however.

+_See [this repo](https://github.com/mikael-ros/wiresharkR) for some more tools I used to make graphs in that project as well!_

 _[Marp](https://marp.app/) is a tool for creating presentations from Markdown.
 It's not very difficult to learn, and once you know the basics, it's a lot more performant, efficient and portable than PowerPoint.
 This project is in no way officially tied to or sponsored by Marp, but it is dependent on it's toolset._

-## Preview gallery
+## 📺 Preview gallery
 ### Main menu

 Real menu            |  My Marp menu :-------------------------:|:-------------------------:
 ![In game menu](./previews/realmenu.png)  |  ![Marp recreation](./previews/marpmenu.png)

-It's even got hover effects! _(I will add a gif when I have time)_
+It's even got hover effects!

 ### Other slides